openharmony/docs/en/application-dev/ads-service/oaid/oaid-service.md

 The OAID has the following features:
 - The OAID is device specific.
 Different applications on the same device obtain the same OAID.
 - The OAID obtained depends on the tracing function of the application.
-When tracing of the application is enabled, the application obtains a valid OAID.
+When tracing of the application is enabled, the application obtains a OAID.
 When tracing is disabled, the application obtains an all-zero OAID.
 - An OAID is generated when any application on the device enables tracking for the first time.

-The OAID changes when the user restores the factory settings of the device.
+The OAID changes in the following scenarios:
+- A user restores the factory settings of the device.
+- A user resets the OAID.

 ## Available APIs